lebad/DeveloperPerformanceTracker/README.md

 # Developer Performance Tracker

 Track your daily coding productivity through git commits.
-Menu bar app for macOS.
+Menu bar app for macOS that keeps you motivated and helps you grow alongside your team.

 ## Features